KMFODA/DistributedTraining/README.md

 **Load State From Peer Error**:
 ![Subnet25](assets/error_download_state_from_peers.png)

-This happens when your miner or validator tries to pull the latest model state frorm another peer and fails to do so in the timeout period.
+This happens when a validator tries to pull the latest model state frorm another peer and fails to do so in the timeout period.
 This is most likely due to low bandwidth on either your or your peers side.
 So long as your bandwidth on wandb is above the minimum requirements this won't impact your incentive.

 ## License
 This repository is licensed under the MIT License.